DevNetSandbox/sandbox-nso/README.md

 If there are any physical network connections into a network needed, you can specify them with `connections`.

 For a more complete example of `vlan-tenant` configurations, you can look at [sample-vlan-tenants.cfg](nso-configurations/sample-vlan-tenants.cfg) or [sample-vlan-tenants.xml](nso-configurations/sample-vlan-tenants.xml)

+## netbox-scripts
+In DevNet Sandbox we strive to use a Source of Truth driven infrastructure.
+Our Source of Truth is [netbox](https://netbox.readthedocs.io), and it is where our network configuration and validation data comes from.
+In the [`netbox-scripts`](netbox-scripts) folder you'll find a sample of scripts that we use as part of our production automation jobs and routines.
+As every organizations network will be unique, we provide these scripts not with the idea they can be used as-is, but rather as examples of how such integration might be done.

+Some examples and details...

+### `nso_tenant_config.py`
+One of the most valuable bits of network automation we use is the one that ensures Layer 2 and Layer 3 environments are configured correctly across our infrastructure.
+We use the NSO Services `vlan-fabric` and `vlan-tenant` to do the configuration, but the data for the hundreds of tenants is driven by the data we input into Netbox.
+The script [`nso_tenant_config.py`](netbox-scripts/nso_tenant_config.py) was developed to read in the data from Netbox and create the NSO configurations to match.
+Some details on how this configration is driven...

+* Netbox Tenants relate to `vlan-tenants` in NSO
+* Netbox VLAN-Groups relate to `vlan-fabrics` in NSO
+* VLANs that belong to a tenant are used to populate the `networks` under a Tenant
+* Prefixes assigned to VLAN are used to derive the Layer 3 details for a `network`
+* Physical network device interfaces on switches that are **Tagged** or **Untagged** in Netbox drive the `connections` for a `vlan-tenant` `network`
+* Link Aggregation Groups (LAGs) in Netbox drive Port-channel configurations for `connections`

+### `get_from_netbox.py`
+This is a collection of helper scripts and code that prepare the Python environment for a script with the names and functions needed to make other scripts easier to write.